Easy Sourdough Bread Recipe: Perfect for Beginners!

 - Allow the bread dough to rest one final time while you preheat the oven to 500 degrees F. Place a cast iron Dutch oven into the oven while it preheats.

 - Take the preheated Dutch oven out of the oven.
-Carefully lower the dough, parchment paper and all, into the Dutch oven.
+Carefully lower the dough, parchment paper and all, into the Dutch oven, being careful not to burn your fingers.

 - Place the lid back on and bake for 25 minutes.